 March 12, 2019

 The analysis of data collected from user interactions with technology has attracted much attention as a promising approach to enhancing the human learning process.
 This growing interest led to the formation of the field of learning analytics.
 The field has now entered the next phase of maturation with a growing community who has an evident impact on research, practice, policy, and decision-making.
-This talk will first provide a brief overview of recent developments in the field and then explore two key challenges for learning analytics that require immediate attention: i) validity of data collection and analysis and ii) user interaction with results of analytics to inform action.
-The talk will discuss promising directions for addressing the two challenges by considering learning analytics as an interdisciplinary interplay between data science, theories of human learning, and design.
+This talk first provided a brief overview of recent developments in the field and then explore two key challenges for learning analytics that require immediate attention: i) validity of data collection and analysis and ii) user interaction with results of analytics to inform action.
+The talk shared promising directions for addressing the two challenges by considering learning analytics as an interdisciplinary interplay between data science, theories of human learning, and design.

 Automated Writing Evaluation Feedback to Support Learning